eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Experience pushing code and navigating a complex codebase
 		* Active Quora user with curiosity about the product
 + skill set:
+	- 3+ years of data scientist experience with proven industry experience in a large scale environment (PBs scale & globally distributed teams).
+	- 2+ years experience with a fast-growing SaaS business based company is preferred.
+	- Strong experience in scientific computing using Python, R, or Scala.
+	- Experience with Spark, SQL, Tableau, Google Analytics, Hive and BigQuery (or any other Big data/Cloud equivalent) etc.
++ skill set:
+	- Strong experience in scientific computing using Python, R, or Scala
+	- Experience with Spark, SQL, Tableau, Google Analytics, Hive and BigQuery (or any other Big data/Cloud equivalent) etc.
+	- Experience working with and processing structured, unstructured, and semi-structured data
+	- Experience building data systems at scale
+	- 5+ years of engineering experience with proven industry experience in big data engineering
+	- 2+ years experience with a fast-growing SaaS business based company is preferred
+	- Experience building big data systems required, experience building Machine Learning pipelines is a strong plus
++ skill set:
 	- project management skills to:
 		* manage complexity
 		* make informed trade-offs to quickly escape rabbit holes and make on-time deliveries